How diet can reduce your risk of cancer

 For some people, a complete lifestyle overhaul can be a difficult thing to manage in one go.
 Focus on one change at a time, and slowly work your way towards a lifestyle that will give you the best chance of a long, healthy life.

 7 ways to reduce your cancer risk

 - Be active.
-30 minutes of moderate exercise each day improves your health in a number of ways, and 60 minutes can help reduce your risk of developing some cancers.
+30 minutes of moderate exercise each day improves your health in a number of ways as well as helping reduce your risk of developing some cancers.

 - Reduce alcohol.
 Alcohol consumption is a significant risk factor for many cancers, including breast cancer.
 Try reducing your alcohol intake and scheduling in alcohol-free days each week.
 If you can give up drinking (or take a break from drinking), even better.